YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/in.md

 This is useful for parameters that are not modified by the called method, but must be passed by reference in order for the calling method to access the results.

+Variables passed as in arguments **must be initialized** before being passed in a method call.
+However, the called method **may not assign a value or modify the argument**.

 ```cs
 int readonlyArgument = 44;
 InArgExample(readonlyArgument);